 "I do," she said, and she got to her feet.
-She dressed in silence, stared at her tired face in the mirror a moment, and then left, leaving her hair in thick strands and her face just as taut and tired as ever.
+She dressed in silence and without glancing back at me.
+She froze halfway between straightening her jacket and leaving it rumpled, staring at her tired face in the mirror, caught by it like a thread on a splinter.
+She didn’t bother with the jacket when she finally opened the door.
+She left, her hair in thick strands and her face just as taut and bruised as it ever had been.

 I sat on her bed and tried to think.
-I had thought I was helping her, but was I?
+I had been trying to help her, but had I?
 What had I done?

 I sat at my position on the bridge on the approach, and the Captain sat in hers, silent.
-She watched the station on the screen and for a while, seemed to wait for something to happen.
+She watched the station on the screen for a while, waiting for something to happen.
 Nothing did.
 Nothing ever did.

-"It's a graveyard," she said, eyes caught on something in the corner of the screen.
+"It's a graveyard," she said, as her eyes caught on something in the corner of the screen.

-I looked up, and there it was: the carcass of the RNS Finley.
-It was blackened, its shape bent and warped, but still there.
-She ordered an approach, and as we neared the empty hulk bodies came into view - stretched across empty space in lines where the hull had split.
+I looked up from my station, and there it was: the carcass of the RNS Finley.
+It was a blackened hulk, its shape bent and warped, but it was still there.
+She ordered an approach, and as we neared the empty shell bodies came into view - stretched across empty space in lines where the hull had split.

 "They're in line," the Captain mused, voice soft.
 "Like there's something to wait for."